 When it comes to sports, during the month of college basketball tourney-time, known as March Madness, you can find this leader as an avid longtime fan of Kansas University, cheering for her beloved Jayhawks, even though the mascot is a unique bird of sorts!

 George Campbell has over four decades of experience in marketing, advertsing and public relations as a business executive and creative director for some of the world’s top marketing firms.
 Now retired, Santa George supports the vision and mission of BridgesWork because he wants to see all children have the best opportunity to reach their fullest potential.
 In additon to his board membership he takes a hands-on approach and is active in many BridgesWork programs as either an instructor, a photographer or both.

-If you are wondering about the “Santa” part, George is also a member of Lone Star Santas, a group of dedicated year-round real-bearded Santas that bring love, hope and joy and healing by distributing thousands of toys to children who were the vicims of natural disasters.
+If you are wondering about the “Santa” part, George serves on the Board of Directors of Lone Star Santas, LLC a group of dedicated year-round real-bearded Santas that bring love, hope and joy and healing by distributing thousands of toys to children who were the vicims of natural disasters.
 He is also an active member of Martin United Methodist Church where he serves in a variety of service roles.
 At the community level he is a Charter and Founding member of the Old Bedford School Preservation Society and is City of Bedford’s official Volunteer Photographer.
 George also helps small business as a monthly presenter for the Fort Worth Chapter of SCORE.

 Jan Morgan, Co-founder